Anatomy: Mammal anatomy

 Mammals are a diverse class of animals, mostly terrestrial but some are aquatic and others have evolved flapping or gliding flight.
 They mostly have four limbs, but some aquatic mammals have no limbs or limbs modified into fins, and the forelimbs of bats are modified into wings.
 The legs of most mammals are situated below the trunk, which is held well clear of the ground.
 The bones of mammals are well ossified and their teeth, which are usually differentiated, are coated in a layer of prismatic enamel.
 The teeth are shed once (milk teeth) during the animal's lifetime or not at all, as is the case in cetaceans.
 Mammals have three bones in the middle ear and a cochlea in the inner ear.
 They are clothed in hair and their skin contains glands which secrete sweat.
 Some of these glands are specialized as mammary glands, producing milk to feed the young.
 Mammals breathe with lungs and have a muscular diaphragm separating the thorax from the abdomen which helps them draw air into the lungs.
 The mammalian heart has four chambers, and oxygenated and deoxygenated blood are kept entirely separate.
 Nitrogenous waste is excreted primarily as urea.

 Mammals are amniotes, and most are viviparous, giving birth to live young.
 Exceptions to this are the egg-laying monotremes, the platypus and the echidnas of Australia.
-Most other mammals have a placenta through which the developing foetus obtains nourishment, but in marsupials, the foetal stage is very short and the immature young is born and finds its way to its mother's pouch where it latches on to a nipple and completes its development.
+Most other mammals have a placenta through which the developing foetus obtains nourishment, but in marsupials, the foetal stage is very short and the immature young is born and finds its way to its mother's pouch where it latches on to a teat and completes its development.